endoflife-date/endoflife.date/products/azul-zulu.md

 LTS releases are supported for at least 8 years with bug fixes and security updates.
 Azul also has Medium Term Support (MTS) releases that are supported for at least 1.5 years after the general availability of the next LTS release.

+Extended support can be obtained with [Azul Platform Core](https://www.azul.com/products/core/).

 Azul Zulu is one of the many builds of OpenJDK.
 For recommendations on which JDK build to use, check out [whichjdk.com](https://whichjdk.com/#azul-zulu).